HyperDbg/TRM-results/README.md

 ## Sequence Interpreter (sequence-interpreter)

 This directory contains the source of the memory access sequence interpreter (based on logs gathered from TRM).

+## CPUID Prime+Probe (CpuidPrimeAndProbe)

+This directory contains the source of the timing thread technique used in detecting the presence of a hypervisor without using any VM-exit (e.g., using RDTSC/P) instructions.